datastax/dsbulk/manual/settings.md

 #### --driver.pooling.local.requests _&lt;number&gt;_

 The maximum number of requests (1 to 32768) that can be executed concurrently on a connection.
+If connecting to legacy clusters using protocol version 1 or 2, any value greater than 128 will be capped at 128 and a warning will be logged.

 Default: **32768**.